Trading Volume; Measuring Liquidity, Price Movement, and Trend Reliability in Technical Analysis

 What is the difference between volume and turnover?

-Volume shows the quantity of trades, while turnover is the product of volume and price, indicating the monetary flow in the market.
+Trading Volume shows the number of transactions, while Trade Value is the product of volume and price, representing the monetary flow of the market.

 Why is volume analysis important alongside price analysis in technical analysis?